Person of Interest in Kristin Smart Disappearance Arrested on Weapons Charge

 Local news from across Southern California

-Smart, who attended California Polytechnic State University, San Luis Obispo, vanished while returning from a party in the central coast city.
+Smart, who attended California Polytechnic State University, San Luis Obispo, vanished while returning from a party in the Central Coast city.
 The 19-year-old from Stockton, California, had been seen with another student, identified as Paul Flores, but he was never arrested or charged in the case.
-Smart was seen with Flores, who also was a student, but he has never been arrested or charged in the case.

 The Sheriff's Office has described the investigation as active and ongoing.